 Students and programs are strongly encouraged to submit applications for awards for Spring 2021, Summer 2021, and/or Fall 2021 as soon as possible, but preferably by no later than March 30, 2021.
 Notwithstanding, applications will continue to be accepted from students and programs by no later than May 1, 2021, for Summer 2021, and June 1, 2021, for Fall 2021 or Spring 2022.

-Please complete the application below by Tuesday, March 30th for spring 2021 consideration.
+Please complete the application below by Tuesday, March 30th for spring 2021 consideration, May 1 for Summer 2021 consideration, and June 1 for Fall 2021 or Spring 2022 consideration.
 You will need to select your specific school and degree program.
 You will also need to upload a letter of support from your dissertation advisor along with any relevant materials to support your description of how your dissertation research and degree progress have been disrupted due to the COVID-19 crisis.